xNyaDev/bfstool/README.md

 ## Bfs2004a

 - [FOV3 Mod](https://www.moddb.com/mods/fov3-mod) has some files with file names of length 0.
 Additional code is required to handle those files.
-Currently, extracting an archive with those files will likely fail, but the files can be listed just fine.
+The files will be listed without a name, but will be extracted with a filename matching the file offset.

 ## Bfs2004b
 - [Sewer56's FlatOut 2 Mod Loader](https://github.com/Sewer56/FlatOut2.Utils.ModLoader) adds support for files